How to sanitize HTML text using only vanilla DOM API

 }

 Since NodeJS doesn't have DOM API natively, you can use jsdom package if you want this on NodeJS.
+But in this case it's better to use a dedicated library instead (such as DOMPurify, since you will be relying on a third party library anyways).

 Playground